Chart Color Schemes

 Petrie's population aligns closely with national norms in age terms

 Petrie's median age is 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38.
-The 55-64 age group makes up a strong 12.7% of Petrie's population compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 11.2%.
-Between 2021 and present, the 75-84 age group has increased from 3.5% to 4.7% of the population.
-Conversely, the 25-34 cohort has decreased from 12.7% to 11.2%, and the 45-54 group has dropped from 14.9% to 13.4%.
-Looking forward to 2041, demographic projections show significant shifts in Petrie's age structure.
-The 75-84 age group is projected to grow by 59% (251 people), reaching 680 from 428.
-This aging population trend is evident, with those aged 65 and above comprising 57% of the projected growth.
-Meanwhile, the 0-4 and 25-34 age cohorts are expected to experience population declines.
+The 55-64 age group comprises 12.5% of Petrie's population, compared to Greater Brisbane, while the 25-34 cohort makes up 12.0%.
+Between 2021 and present, the 75-84 age group has increased from 3.5% to 4.8% of the population.
+Conversely, the 45-54 age group has decreased from 14.9% to 13.4%.
+By 2041, demographic projections indicate significant shifts in Petrie's age structure.
+The 75-84 group is expected to grow by 58%, reaching 700 people from the current 442.
+This growth contributes to an aging population trend, with those aged 65 and above comprising 57% of projected growth.
+Conversely, the 0-4 and 25-34 age cohorts are expected to experience population declines.